 Burning Back Pain Natural Remedies

-Burning pain in your back can be a frustrating and debilitating experience.
-While there are many potential causes of back pain, one of the most common is inflammation or irritation of the spinal nerve roots.
+Severe burning pain in your back can be a frustrating and debilitating experience.
+While there are many potential causes of chronic back pain, one of the most common pain symptoms are inflammation and irritation of the spinal nerve root.

 What is burning back pain?